The Cultural Hub at Tom Davies Square — SudburyCIA

 End 2026

 Hub expected to open.
-Net-new annual operating costs begin — no public projection has ever been released by the city.
+Net-new annual operating costs begin — no detailed public cost projection has been released by the city.

 Section 09 — Accountability